bernardoaraujor/corinda/README.md

 ## Introduction

+Corinda is the product of my MSc. in Computer Engineering @ UFG, Brazil.
+The Dissertation is available at [/docs](https://github.com/bernardoaraujor/corinda/blob/master/docs/bernardo_rodrigues_ufg.pdf), however only a Brazilian Portuguese version is available.

 Corinda uses concurrent heuristics based on model entropy and relative frequency from sample sets.
 Currently, Corinda has the following sample sets:

  - RockYou